italiancode/VybeWhale-Bot/README.md

   <p><i>A screenshot of the wallet tracking interface</i></p>
 </div>

-> **Coming Soon:** Receive alerts for significant wallet activities like large transfers, swaps, and value changes.
+> **Coming Soon:** Receive alerts for significant wallet activities like large transfers, swaps(trades), and value changes.

 ## 💻 Technical Implementation